laoserra/cctv/installation.md

 This document aims to explain how to setup the cctv project in Ubuntu Server (v.
 18.04 Bionic Beaver).

 The installation comprises three main parts:
-* The installation of tensorflow-gpu
+* the installation of tensorflow-gpu
 * the installation of tensorflow object detection API
+* create directory of the project in the server
 * the creation of a cron task.

 ## installation of tensorflow-gpu